The NIEM Community includes domains and communities of interest (COIs) that represent a large, diverse user base.

 NIEM domains are formally established communities with executive stewards to represent the stakeholders, governance, and data model content oriented around their respective business needs.
 Domains manage reusable, community-specific content in the model and participate in NIEM governance at large.
 Each domain represents individuals and organizations that cut across all levels of government, industry, and the international community.
 Learn more about domain goverance.

 NIEM currently has data model content for 14 domains.
 However, depending on business needs and model content, there are opportunities for communities to create new domains in the future.
-Thinking about creating a new domain?
-Learn more about the domain onboarding process.

 Communities of Interest (COIs)